Arts and Trauma Residency

 - Complete a post-event evaluation

-All Sonoma County, California K-12 schools are eligible to receive this free residency.
+All Sonoma County, California K-12 public and charter schools are eligible to receive this free residency.

 HOW TO APPLY